-CHAMPAGNE LONG KOU is our project dongfang meiren—also known (unfortunately) as "Oriental (or Eastern) Beauty".
+CHAMPAGNE LONG KOU is our project dongfang meiren—also known (unfortunately) as "Oriental (or Eastern) Beauty", or simply Bai Hao.
 Less commonly, this tea is referred to as Champagne Oolong; a fitting title for a tea regularly sold at over 400USD per kilogram.
-We refer to it in-house as Mister Lei's Champagne—a nod to this tea's producer and our old friend Mingfu, a wine connoisseur himself with a nose for the subtleties of aroma dongfang meiren production requires.
+We refer to it in-house as Mister Lei's Champagne—a nod to this tea's producer and our old friend Mingfu, a wine connoisseur with a nose for the subtleties of aroma dongfang meiren production requires.
 This is also the man behind our house jasmine.
 His teas are notoriously sweet and layered, and his latest 2022 production is no exception.

-Dongfang meiren is heavily oxidized, and plucked at a 1:2 (bud:leaf) standard in early September, withered for several hours, bruised to around 65% oxidation, and dried.
+This lot is hand-plucked at a 1:2 (bud:leaf) standard in early September, withered for several hours, bruised to around 65% oxidation, and dried.
 The liquor is richly floral and juicy on the palate, with a bouquet of literal bouquets—think fruit punch sipped in a flower shop.